MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

 ms.author: olegov
 ---

-# How to use the sample code?
+# How to use the Common Data Model samples?

 This topic provides information about how to use the Common Data Model sample code.